oam-dev/cloud-provider/alibabacloud/ros/README.md

-# ROS OAM Framework
+# ROS OAM Controller

 ## Introduction

-`ROS OAM Framework` is an implementation of Alibaba Cloud resource orchestration that follows OAM standards.
+`ROS OAM Controller` is an implementation of Alibaba Cloud resource orchestration that follows OAM standards.
 It is based on [ROS](https://www.alibabacloud.com/help/doc-detail/28852.html), and you can easily orchestrate various service resources of Alibaba Cloud through OAM spec.